rgleichman/rgleichman.github.io/README.md

 ShopType is a typing game that was created in 2011 for Art 23 AC, a class that involved teaching Chinese speakers in Oakland CA how to use computers.
 Jeremy Blalock and I were the programmers for this game.
 I put this on GitHub in 2015; all commits are bug fixes.
 ###[Fixit](https://github.com/phoebesimon/fixit)###
 Fixit was our group's project for CS 169 (Software Engineering).
 We (Phoebe Simon, Chris Turney, Frank Yü,  and I) collaborated with a UC Berkeley housing employee to make a new maintenance request website using Ruby on Rails.
-It is notable for having very high test coverage.
+This project is notable for having very high test coverage.
 ###[Heartbeat](https://github.com/rgleichman/heartBeat)###
 Heartbeat is an Android app that measures your heart rate.
 To use it, you place your phone's microphone directly on your chest, and the app listens for volume peaks.
 I wrote this while learning Android development.
 ###[Trontium Reactor](https://github.com/rgleichman/reactor)###